GitJournal/gitjournal.io/content/privacy.md

 We use the following 3rd party services to enhance GitJournal -

-- Firebase Analytics.
-- Sentry
+- Sentry for crash reporting

-These both can be opted-out in the Settings of GitJournal.
+They can can be opted-out in the Settings of GitJournal.

 ### Policy changes